arthurjguerra/agile-methodologies/README.md

 ### Development Team
 > The self-organizing group.

+Group of people to work on a product.
 Development Teams are structured and empowered to organize and manage their own work.
-The resulting synergy optimizes overall efficiency and effectiveness.

 ## Artifacts